PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 River Paddling

-• Quick-dry everything (you'll get wet)
+• Quick-dry everything (you will get wet)

 • Secure all gear (rapids happen fast)